 HAVE YOUR TEETH ever felt extra sensitive after a swim at the pool?
-That’s no coincidence, although it can take quite a lot of swimming before the effects become noticeable.
+That’s no coincidence, although it can take quite a lot of swimming before the effects become noticeable, germs from swimming can be hard on your teeth.
 What is it about the water in swimming pools that damages teeth and causes germs in your mouth?

 Chlorine: Swimming can be hard on your teeth

 That’s right: the same chemical that kills many of the germs that love swimming in fresh water as much as we do can also be pretty hard on our teeth if the pool’s pH isn’t carefully regulated.
 The proper pH for pool water is 7.2-7.8, but it can easily become acidic because of the chlorine.

 Swimmer’s Calculus isn’t the name of an underwater math class; it’s what happens to tooth enamel after prolonged exposure to acidic chlorine ions.
 The pH of saliva in a healthy mouth is very close to neutral.
 It’s the perfect pH to keep your teeth strong (as long as we’re also brushing and flossing).